DandyHQ/mace/docs/Development.md

 Creation, management and drawing of tabs.

 - textbox.c, textboxdraw.c
-Functions for creating, managing and drawing text box's. textboxdraw.c is paricually aweful and needs a lot of work.
+Functions for creating, managing and drawing text box's.

 - selection.c
 Creation and management of selections.
 This may be unnecessary and could probably be put into textbox.c.

+- utf8.h
+A small library for utf8 functions.

 - utf8.c
-Small collection of utf8/text functions.

-- lua.c
-Lua api mappings.
+Implimenting above library.

 - xmain.c
 All X11 related things.
 In future there will probably be one of these for quarts, windows, wayland, etc.

-- mace.lua
-A collection of helper functions and commands that make mace usable.

-- macerc.lua
-A very basic initialization file.

-# Events
+# User Input

-When X11 gets an event it passes it to the appropriate handle function.
-This then gives it to the appropriate tab which give it to the appropriate textbox.

-Button events have a location and a button integer.
-Motion has the new location of the pointer.
+When xmain.c (or whatever is iterfacing with the windowing system) gets an event it passes it to the appropriate portable handle function.
+From here things get tricky.
+The mace structure has a textbox for the mouse focus and a textbox for the keyboard focus.
+Key events get given to the keyboard focus.
+Mouse releases and motions get sent to the mouse focus.
+For mouse presses, handlebuttonpress finds the pane that was clicked on and sends the event to the panes focused tab. tabbuttonpress then sets its mace's mousefocus to the textbox that was clicked on.

+Yes, this is horrible.
+But for whatever reason I voted against C++ and going object oriented and I have not come up with a nice way to interface everything.

 Key presses and releases are different depending on the key pressed/released.
 Most of the time keys can be represented as a utf8